ray-project/ray/doc/source/data/dataset-internals.rst

-- **Lazy**: This means that transformations on Dataset are not executed until a consumption operation (e.g. :meth:`ds.iter_batches() <ray.data.Dataset.iter_batches>`) is invoked.
-This creates opportunities for optimizing the execution plan (e.g.
-  :ref:`stage fusion <datasets_stage_fusion>`).
+- **Lazy**: This means that transformations on Dataset are not executed until a consumption operation (e.g. :meth:`ds.iter_batches() <ray.data.Dataset.iter_batches>`) or :meth:`Dataset.cache() <ray.data.Dataset.cache>` is called.
+This creates opportunities for optimizing the execution plan (e.g. :ref:`stage fusion <datasets_stage_fusion>`).
-- **Pipelined**: This means that Dataset transformations will be executed in a streaming way, incrementally on the base data, instead of on all of the data at once.
+- **Pipelined**: This means that Dataset transformations will be executed in a streaming way, incrementally on the base data, instead of on all of the data at once, and overlapping the execution of operations.
 This can be used for streaming data loading into ML training to overlap the data preprocessing and model training, or to execute batch transformations on large datasets without needing to load the entire dataset into cluster memory.

 .. _datasets_lazy_execution: